| Graphics: | ![]() ![]() ![]() ![]() 4 |

 The Game:

 The game presents a series of missions for you to accomplish.
 To prevent monotony, the missions come in a variety of objectives, just as in the show.
-Many times, it is not in your best interest to draw your gun in order to solve the case, which Ohta is prone to do in the show.
+Many times, it is not in your best interest to draw your gun in order to defeat the perpetrators, which Ohta is prone to do in the show.
 You must subdue rogue Labors, negotiate with terrorists, solve mysteries, and save a neighborhood from wild pigs.
 Before each mission, you must choose between Noa and Ohta to take on the mission.
 The selection screen shows the stats of each Ingram.
 Just as in the show, your Ingrams are like infants ready to learn and adapt to their pilots.
 As you accumulate experience, you learn new combat moves.
-When you attack, you get to choose from a menu of different attacks, such as punch, kick, tackle, pistol, stun stick, trip wire, etc. When you have to defend yourself, you get to choose between dodging and blocking the attack.
-And when you become more experienced, you can use your enemy's attack against them, as in Judo techniques.
-Between missions, it is a good idea to practice against another Ingram to give you more experience.

 Secrets: